LLNL/XNAS/README.md

 > architectures that perform within tolerable error.

 # Installation
 Python 3.6 or newer is required.
-Python 3.8 is recommended as it was used in all experiments.
+Python 3.8 is highly recommended as it was used in all experiments.
 For a minimally sufficient environment to run the code:

 ```shell